cornerstonejs/dicomParser/README.md

 * Convenient utility functions to parse strings formatted in DA, TM and PN VRs and return JavaScript objects
 * Convenient utility function to create a string version of an explicit element
 * Convenient utility function to convert a parsed explicit dataSet into a javascript object
+* Supports reading incomplete/partial byte streams
+  * By specifying a tag to stop reading at
+  * By returning the elements parsed so far in the exception thrown during a parse error

 Build System
 ============